 involved in something that matters NOW!!
 The combination of the immediacy of the storm and the significance of the need generated the most donations within the first few days.
 A week later, when Hurricane Irma was no longer top of mind to most of the world, the need was still just as great but people’s interest had moved on.

-Houston’s devastating floods from Hurricane Harvey were pushed out of our consciousness by Hurricane Irma which was in turn superseded by Hurricane Maria which was front and center only until the horrific mass shooting in Las Vegas slid Puerto Rico out of the headlines.
-Sadly, Las Vegas too will soon be old news — replaced by the fires in Northern California or Trump‘s next outburst or who knows what.
+Houston’s devastating floods from Hurricane Harvey were pushed out of our consciousness by Hurricane Irma which was in turn superseded by Hurricane Maria which was front and center only until the horrific mass shooting in Las slid out of the headlines.
+Sadly, Las Vegas too will soon be old news — replaced by the fires in Northern California or ‘s next outburst or who knows what.

 When you have an opportunity to generate attention based on current events, jump on it.
 Other than wrapping fish or lining bird cages, there’s not much use for yesterday’s newspaper.